-There’s such a wonderfully huge and diverse variety of scotch available today that it can almost paralyze someone interested in exploring for the first time.
-Where, how and on what bottles should you be investing your money?
-We enlisted a little help from two bar owners who know about building a scotch collection.
+There’s such a wonderfully diverse variety of scotch available today that it can almost paralyze someone interested in exploring the category for the first time.
+To soften the blow, we enlisted the help of two bar owners who know a thing or two about building a scotch collection.

 Tommy Tardie is the owner and operator of New York City’s Fine & Rare and The Flatiron Room, both of which have exceptional––and exceptionally large––whisky stashes.
 Mike Raymond is the co-owner of Reserve 101 in Houston, which boasts a whisky lineup in the hundreds.
 Neither focuses on building out a list just for the sake of it.
 Across all their bars, Tardie and Raymond focus more on quality than quantity.
 This is their shortlist of the essential scotch bottles for your home bar.

 “If you’re doing entertaining, you need a bottle like this in your bar,” says Tardie.
 “Crack the bottle, pour a glass and watch your friends look around for a fire extinguisher.
 This is a big, bold peated scotch that’s not for the faint of heart.
 I personally love it.
 Not always, but on a cold night, nothing warms me better than a nice glass of Ardbeg.
 The Uigeadail takes on some of the flavor from the sherry casks that it has been aged in.
 It delivers almost a salty-sweet combo that leaves a finish that lasts for what seems like hours.”
 How’s that for a party trick?